Enghouse explores how contact centres can effectively manage the rising volume of customer interactions by leveraging five key software solutions.

 4. Proactive Customer Notifications

 Proactive notifications are a simple yet powerful way to reduce inbound call volumes.
 Many incoming calls originate from customers looking for updates on orders, appointments, or service issues.
-By sending real-time alerts through SMS, email, or push notifications, contact centers can preempt these calls.
+By sending real-time alerts through SMS, email, or push notifications, contact centres can preempt these calls.

 These proactive updates become even more valuable during predictable spikes like holiday seasons, sales campaigns, or unexpected service disruptions.